 Robert Bacom Harbaugh Jr. was born on May 15, 1902 in Maple Summit, Fayette County, PA, the son of Robert B. and Elizabeth (Long) Harbaugh Sr.

-The couple produced eight children – Charles Clinton Harbaugh, Irwin "Oscar" Harbaugh, James Harold "Hub" Harbaugh, Esther Melia, Donald Wade Harbaugh, Clifford Domer Harbaugh, Marlene Younkin Schnatterly and Ethel "Pearl" Kemp.
+The couple produced a brood of eight children – Charles Clinton Harbaugh, Ethel "Pearl" Kemp, Irwin "Oscar" Harbaugh, James Harold "Hub" Harbaugh, Esther Melia, Donald Wade Harbaugh, Clifford Domer Harbaugh and Marlene Younkin Schnatterly.

-They were dedicated supporters of the annual Harbaugh Reunion, which began in 1926 and continues today.
-Their adult children and grandchildren have provided continuous leadership for many decades.
+They were dedicated supporters of the annual Harbaugh Reunion, which began in 1926 and continued until the early 2000s.
+Their adult children and grandchildren provided continuous leadership to the reunion for many decades.